aanderse/LdapRecord.com/source/docs/tutorials/user-management.md

 User account control is an integer that contains flags to control the behaviour of an ActiveDirectory user account.

-You can manipulate this manually by simply setting the `userAccountControl` property on an existing user, or you can use the account control builder `LdapRecord\Models\Attributes\AccountControl`:
+You can manipulate this manually by simply setting the `userAccountControl` property on an existing user using the raw integer value, or you can use the account control builder `LdapRecord\Models\Attributes\AccountControl`:

 ```php
 <?php